 If you have received a suspicious and strange e-mail asking for your account information, you should:

-- NEVER reply to the e-mail or click any hyperlink in the e-mail.
+NEVER reply to the e-mail or click any link or open attachment in the e-mail.

 If you have received these e-mails and supplied your password, please take the following measures immediately:

 Change your OnePass password IMMEDIATELY with strong password on a Virus-free and Patch Updated Machine.
 You can use either methods stated at ITSC homepage to change your password.
 Remember that the change must be done on a virus-free and patch updated machine.
 Check our guidelines to safeguard your password.

 Scan your machine using Kaspersky anti-virus and/or malicious code detection software with most up-to-date signature.